LSSTDESC/libradtranpy/README.md

 - the execution of a libradtran simulation works well returning some data.

 ## Standard Use of libradtranpy

+Two libRadtran running modes are available:
+- visible mode from wavelength range : 250.0 nm -  1200.0 nm
+- thermal mode from wavelength range : 2500 nm -  100000.0 nm

+(these ranges are hardcoded, but it will be configurable in future).

+Then whe have two interface modules for these modes :
+- **libradtranpy.libsimulateVisible.py** for the visible mode,
+- **libradtranpy.libsimulateThermal.py** for the thermal mode.

 ### Use in the shell